articleIcon-icon

 If you want talent on the ground in North America, consider the Canadian Working Holiday Visa.
 This visa is suitable for individuals aged between 18 and 35, allowing them to live and work in Canada for 12 to 24 months.

-Step 2: Ensure your company and position meet the LMIA eligibility criteria
+Step 2: Ensure the company and position meet the LMIA eligibility criteria

-The next step is to ensure that your company and the worker’s position in Canada meet the eligibility requirements set by the employment and social development Canada (ESDC).
+The next step is to ensure that your company and the worker’s position in Canada meet the eligibility requirements set by Employment and Social Development Canada (ESDC).

-The exact criteria depend on the specific visa category you choose, but in general, it includes:
+The exact criteria depend on the specific visa category you choose, but in general, they include:

-Deel Immigration can perform an initial assessment to ensure you and your existing employee meet the LMIA criteria.
+Deel Immigration can perform an initial assessment to ensure your existing employee meets the LMIA criteria.

 After posting the job ad, advertise the position for at least four weeks.
 Use various channels such as online job boards, company websites, and local newspapers to reach a wide range of potential applicants.